Hydration (web development): Partial rehydration

 Partial rehydration has proven difficult to implement.
 This approach is an extension of the idea of progressive rehydration, where the individual pieces (components/views/trees) to be progressively rehydrated are analyzed and those with little interactivity or no reactivity are identified.
 For each of these mostly-static parts, the corresponding JavaScript code is then transformed into inert references and decorative functionality, reducing their client-side footprint to near-zero.
 The partial hydration approach comes with its own issues and compromises.
 It poses some interesting challenges for caching, and client-side navigation means it cannot be assumed that server-rendered HTML for inert parts of the application will be available without a full page load.

 One framework that supports partial rehydration is Elder.js, which is based on Svelte.

 Trisomorphic rendering

-Trisomorphic rendering is a technique which uses streaming server-side rendering for initial/non-JS navigations, and then uses service worker to take on rendering of HTML for navigations after it has been installed.
+Trisomorphic rendering is a technique which uses streaming server-side rendering for initial/non-JavaScript navigations, and then uses service workers to take on rendering of HTML for navigations after it has been installed.
 This can keep cached components and templates up to date and enables SPA-style navigations for rendering new views in the same session.
 This approach works best when one can share the same templating and routing code between the server, client page, and service worker.